Do Explanations Increase the Risk of Decision Logic Leakage? Explanation-Guided Stealing of Graph Models: Experiments

-To answer the \textbf{RQ3}, we conduct the following experiments investigate the impacts of model architectures and explanation mechanisms to {\method}. \textbf{Impacts of Model Architectures}.
-We investigate how different GNN architectures affect extraction performance by examining five architectures (GIN, GCN, GAT, GraphSAGE (GSAGE) and Graph Transformer \footnote{For implementation of Graph Transformer, we follow GraphGPS~\cite{rampavsek2022recipe}'s recipe to employ the stacking of MPNN and transformer hybrid.}(GT.)~\cite{rampavsek2022recipe} .
-Figure~\ref{fig:arch_analysis} shows the AUC gains of our method over the TS baseline on NCI109 dataset.
-Results reveal that GIN as the surrogate model generally achieves better AUC and fidelity gains across different target architectures, likely due to its strong representational capacity.
-Conversely, when GT. serves as the target, extraction performance gains are relatively lower, suggesting transformer-based models pose greater challenges for extraction.
-The most significant benefits appear in explanation correlation, where our method shows substantial improvements across almost all architectural combinations.
-Complete results for all three metrics are provided in Appendix \ref{app:arch_analysis}.
+We investigate how different GNN architectures affect extraction performance by examining five architectures: GIN, GCN, GAT, GraphSAGE (GSAGE), and Graph Transformer (GT)~\cite{rampavsek2022recipe}.
+Figure~\ref{fig:arch_analysis_main} shows the AUC and fidelity gains of our method over the TS baseline on the NCI109 dataset.
+Performance improvements are observed regardless of whether the target and surrogate models share the same architecture, demonstrating the generalization capability of our explanation-guided approach across diverse architectural combinations.
+Complete results including explanation rank correlation are provided in Appendix~\ref{app:arch_analysis}.